Guest Editors: Cornelia Klecker & Christian Quendler

 By Eva-Maria Müller

-EXCERPT: Furthermore, if ascent is a distinctive feature of many classic mountain films, descent promises a meaningful way in which to broaden the genre.
+EXCERPT: [I]f ascent is a distinctive feature of many classic mountain films, descent promises a meaningful way in which to broaden the genre.
 Thinking about mountains through cultures of descent thus not only offers a long overdue corrective to orthodox approaches in mountain studies, it also highlights the special role of film in facilitating a change of perspective and allows us a better understanding of socio-ecological concerns that come to the fore via mediations of descent.